 Thanks for choosing RallyUp for your charity sweepstakes!
 Although sweepstakes are easy to run, there are a few requirements that you’ll need to be familiar with.
+We’ve also included some recommendations that will help streamline the process of getting your campaign approved.
 This article explains everything you need to know to get started.

 The Official Rules

 Every sweepstakes has official rules that detail the terms of the campaign.
 This protects both you and your donors.
 RallyUp offers built-in official rules that will be customized for your campaign by having you answer a few questions.
 You’ll see these details at the bottom of your campaign page.
 They include:

 - When the campaign officially ends (date and time)